gabriel-briffe/MountainCircles/README.md

 # MountainCircles
+MountainCircles is an algorithm that generates contour lines of the glide cones around landable places in the mountains.
+Inputs are:
+- a list of landable places
+- glide ratio
+- circuit height
+- ground clearance (useful when a pass is a keypoint to glide to the landing, to have some margin to make sure we make it)

+### Origin
-This project is the continuation of a project that ended up in early 2024 with this interactive map covering the full Alps (different information at different zoom levels): https://live.glidernet.org/#c=45.26242,7.67261&z=7&m=4&s=1
+- This project is the continuation of a project that ended up in early 2024 with this interactive map covering the full Alps (different information at different zoom levels): https://live.glidernet.org/#c=45.26242,7.67261&z=7&m=4&s=1

 ![mountain circles map](images/ogn.jpg)